allegro/blog/_posts/2022-11-14-onion-architecture.md

     implementation('org.springframework.boot:spring-boot-starter-web')
     implementation('org.springframework.boot:spring-boot-starter-jooq')

     // other dependencies and settings removed for brevity }
 ```

 Notice, that the biggest file is the one for infrastructure layer.
 It should not be a surprise by now.
 The
-infrastructure has all the framework — in this case Spring Boot — database driver, and other dependencies, and depends
+infrastructure has all the framework — in this case Spring Boot — database driver, and other dependencies, and itself
-on both domain and application.
-There’s of course nothing preventing you from declaring extra dependencies, say Lombok.
+depends on both domain and application.
+There’s of course nothing preventing you from declaring extra dependencies,
-The most important thing to note here, is that with this build setup it will not be possible to reverse the order of
+say Lombok.
+The most important thing to note here, is that with this build setup it will not be possible to reverse the
-dependencies between the layers.
-Moreover, if you’re using Kotlin as the primary language in your codebase, finally
+order of dependencies between the layers.
-the `internal` keyword will make sense.
-The classes marked as `internal` will not be visible to the
-other layers even when placed in the same package.

-TODO przykład z Kotlinem

 ## Final Thoughts